tdrose/metaspace_analysis/README.md

-# METASPACE evaluation
+# METASPACE knowledge base analysis

-Scripts for all analyses of the METASPACE knowledge base and to reproduce the Figures of the manuscript:
+Scripts for all analyses of the METASPACE knowledge to reproduce the Figures of the manuscript:
 [Rose et al. "METASPACE: A community-populated knowledge base for spatial metabolomics"](https://doi.org/10.1101/539478)

 ## Running all analyses